-Annually, prior to the expiration date in the current exemption letter, the religious exempt child day center must file with the department documentary evidence that the center is in compliance with the following:
+Annually, prior to the expiration date in the current exemption letter, the religious exempt child day center must file with the Department documentary evidence that the center is in compliance with the following:

-Who What When Prospective employee, Sworn statement Before employment or volunteer, or any other person or affirmation commencement of service who is expected to be alone at the facility with one or more children Search of central Within 30 days of enrolled in the religious registry and employment or exempt child day center criminal history commencement of service except a parent-volunteer record clearance check, as requested by the individual Employee, volunteer, or any Sworn statement Before three years since other person who is expected or affirmation, the dates of the last sworn to be alone with one or more search of central statement or affirmation, children enrolled in the registry and most recent central religious exempt child day criminal history registry finding and most center except a parent- record check recent criminal history volunteer record check report regulation has final approval, or before five years since the dates of the last sworn statement or affirmation, most recent central registry finding and most recent criminal history record check report, whichever is the shorter period of time.]
+Prospective employee, Sworn statement or Before employment or volunteer, or any other affirmation commencement of service person who is expected to at the facility be alone with one or more children enrolled in the religious exempt child day Search of central registry Within 30 days of center except a parent- and criminal history record employment or volunteer clearance check, as commencement of service requested by the individual Employee, volunteer, or any Sworn statement or Before three years since the other person who is affirmation, search of dates of the last sworn expected to be alone with central registry and criminal statement or affirmation, one or more children history record check most recent central registry enrolled in the religious finding and most recent exempt child day center criminal history record except a parent-volunteer check report

-[A person whose most recent background checks were from 1991 through 1995 must request new checks by the end of December of the year after this regulation has final approval.
-A person whose most recent background checks were from 1996 to the present must request new checks by the end of December of the second year after this

-- 3. Background checks are required for independent contract employees and employees hired by a contract agency. - If a licensed, registered, or approved facility uses independent contract employees or contract employees hired by a contract agency who will be involved in the day-to-day operations of the facility or who will be alone with, in control of, or supervising one or more children, the facility must: - a.
-Obtain background checks according to the above requirements for employees, or view the original required background checks maintained by the contract employee or contract agency; - b.
-Accept all satisfactory background checks dated less than six months before independent contract employees or contract employees hired by contract agencies begin providing services at facilities; and - c.
+3. Background checks are required for independent contract employees and employees hired by a contract agency.

+If a licensed, registered, or approved facility uses independent contract employees or contract employees hired by a contract agency who will be involved in the day-to-day operations of the facility or who will be alone with, in control of, or supervising one or more children, the facility must:

+- a.
+Obtain background checks according to the above requirements for employees; or - b.
+View the original required background checks maintained by the contract employee or contract agency; and - c.
+Accept all satisfactory background checks dated less than 6 months before independent contract employees or contract employees hired by contract agencies begin providing services at facilities; and

+- d.
 Make copies, and keep them at the licensed, registered, or approved facilities.
-Staff must write on the copies of the criminal record reports that they are photocopies of originals that facility staff verified; and - [d.
-Provide a sworn statement or affirmation, search of central registry and criminal history record check before three years since the dates of the last sworn statement or affirmation, most recent central registry finding and most recent criminal history record check report.]

-4. A person 18 years of age and older must have background checks:
+Staff must write on the copies of the criminal record reports that they are photocopies of originals that facility staff verified. - 4.
+A person 18 years of age and older must have background checks:

-Who What When Person living in: Sworn When person age 18 years or e home of an applicant, statement or older begins residing in the e home of a licensed or affirmation home or when a person in the registered family day home home becomes 18 years old provider, Search of Within 30 days of an 18-yearfoster home approved by a central old beginning to reside in the licensed child-placing agency, registry and home or a person in the home independent foster home, or criminal becoming 18 years old adoptive home approved by a history record licensed child-placing agency, check, as until the adoption is final requested by the individual
+Who What When Person living in: Sworn statement or When person age 18 years The home of an applicant, or the home of a licensed or registered family day home provider, or a foster home approved by a licensed child-placing agency, or an independent foster home, or an adoptive home approved by a licensed child-placing agency, until the adoption is Search of central registry and criminal history record check, as requested by the individual or older begins residing in the home or when a person in the home becomes 18 years old Within 30 days of an 18-year-old beginning to reside in the home or a person in the home becoming 18 years old final

-\ Note: This does not apply to applicants for family day systems, licensed childplacing agencies, and religious [exempt] child day centers.
+\ Note: This does not apply toi applicants for family day systems, licensed child-placing agencies, and religious child day centers.

-5. A person 14 years of age and older must have a search of the central registry [and make the information available for regulatory purposes]:
+5. A person 14 years of age and older must have a search of the central registry:

-Who What When

-Person living in: Child Within 30 days of a 14-year-old

-applicant's home, protective beginning to reside in the home

-me of a licensed or registered services or a person in the home

-family day home provider, central becoming 14 years old

-foster home approved by a registry check

-licensed child-placing agency,
+Who What When Person living in: child protective services Within 30 days of a 14- • an applicant's home, or central registry check year-old beginning to reside • the home of a licensed in the home or a person in the home becoming 14 • or registered family day home provider, or years old a foster home approved by a licensed child- placing agency, or • an independent foster

-independent foster home, or
+• home, or

+• an adoptive home

-adoptive home approved by a
+approved by a licensed

-licensed child-placing agency,
+child-placing agency,

-until the adoption is final
+until the adoption is

+final